maharmstone/btrfs/README.md

 * `NoRootDir` (DWORD): if you have changed your default subvolume, either natively or by a registry option, there will be a hidden directory called $Root which points to where the root would normally be.
 Set this value to 1 to prevent this appearing.

+* `NoDataCOW` (DWORD): set this to 1 to disable copy-on-write for new files.
+This is the equivalent of the `nodatacow` flag on Linux.

 Contact
 -------